BONUS FREEBIE: To grab the “10 Questions Every Author Needs to Answer” in the media CLICK HERE.

 First things first…if you’re looking to be traditionally published, you need an agent.

 “An agent is someone who you trust to be your deal maker.
 Fundamentally, agents are dealmakers, but we’re more than that.
 We advocate for your interest to the publisher.
 They need to stay true to your vision.
-They need to protect all of your creative rights and your IP,” Lucinda said.
+They need to protect all of your creative rights and your IP,” Lucinda says.

 But being your advocate doesn’t mean that your agent is going to be your yes-man (or woman.)

 “You might submit a manuscript that you think is completely done, you’ve spent years writing it.
 We will probably tell you this needs some editing.
 For example, you might need to make the promise to the reader more clear if you’re writing a self-help book.
-So there’s a lot on the editorial side that agents help with,” she explained.
+So there’s a lot on the editorial side that agents help with,” she explains.

 But a good place to start is your manuscript!